 Michael is a reporter for E&E News.
 He previously worked in the Washington bureau of McClatchy Newspapers from 1988 – 2017, most recently as the legal affairs correspondent, covering the Supreme Court and other federal courts as well as California politics.

-In 2012, Syracuse University Press published his non-fiction book, "Radical Chapters: Pacifist Bookseller Roy Kepler and the Paperback Revolution."
+In 2017, Syracuse University Press published his non-fiction book, "The Ministers' War: John W. Mears, the Oneida Community and the Crusade for Public Morality."
+In 2012, Syracuse published his non-fiction book, "Radical Chapters: Pacifist Bookseller Roy Kepler and the Paperback Revolution."
 In 2004, Syracuse also published his non-fiction book, "The Forestport Breaks: A 19th Century Conspiracy Along the Black River Canal."
 As a freelance writer, he has contributed to Slate, Washington Monthly, the Yale Law Report, California Journal and other periodicals.
 He has appeared on BBC, CNN, C-SPAN, Fox News, and other radio and television networks.

 Michael graduated from Oberlin College.
 He was a Knight Journalism Fellow at Yale Law School, where he earned a Master of Studies in Law, and he also earned a Master In Government from The Johns Hopkins University, He served as a volunteer firefighter/EMT in Arlington County between 2002 and 2016.